 SoftPLC application programs can be huge!
 Ladder programs can contain up to 9,998 program files of up to 10,000 rungs each, arranged as a main program with subroutines.

 SoftPLC's comprehensive set of base ladder instructions are a superset of the Allen-Bradley PLC-5 and SLC-500.
 In fact, they are similar enough that an existing PLC-2/PLC, PLC-5, SLC-500, or PLC-3 program can be easily converted, then loaded into SoftPLC.
 Standard ladder instructions include:

 Details on SoftPLC's instruction set and their usage is found in the TOPDOC NexGen help system.
-The TOPDOC NexGen demo includes the help system (the "Downloads" tab has a link and instructions).
+The TOPDOC NexGen demo includes the help system (available from the "Downloads" tab).

 The SoftPLC instruction set is user extensible through the use of loadable functions called TLM's (TOPDOC Loadable Modules).
 A single TLM can contain any number of individual instructions, called TLI's (TOPDOC Loadable Instructions), and up to 16 TLM's can be loaded simultaneously, allowing a SoftPLC to support up to hundreds of additional instructions.

 TLM's can be interfaces to devices, calculations, data handling functions, database interface functions, and more - the possibilities are virtually endless!
 We provide a number of instruction TLM's, many of which are free.
 Some of these are:

 TLM's are created in C/C++ language with the SoftPLC Programmer's Toolkit.
 SoftPLC Corporation can develop TLM's for you as well.
 Contact us to discuss your needs.
 We may already have a TLM that performs the function, or have something similar that can be quickly modified.